biopragmatics/oquat/docs/unknowns/source/uberon.md

 | NIF_Subcellular:FMA_83606            |        1 | [UBERON:0012456](http://purl.obolibrary.org/obo/UBERON_0012456) |
 | NIF_Subcellular:nlx_subcell_100209   |        1 | [UBERON:0018687](http://purl.obolibrary.org/obo/UBERON_0018687) |

-## `NLX` (112)
+## `NLX`

+There are 112 usages of `NLX` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NLX)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NLX).

 <details>
 <summary>Click to expand the `NLX` table</summary>